o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 ### Run a Hugo server

-Now you can test your set up by running a local Hugo server and viewing the O3DE docs produced by your clone.
+Now you can test your setup by running a local Hugo server and viewing the O3DE docs produced by your clone.

 1. In the terminal `cd` to the root of your o3de.org clone.